-Their research was published Monday in the Journal of Pacific Archeology.
+Their research was published Monday in the Journal of Pacific Archaeology.

-Study co-author and director of the Easter Island Statue Project Jo Anne Van Tilburg, Ph.D. is focused of measuring the visibility, number, size, and location of the moai.
+Study co-author and director of the Easter Island Statue Project Jo Anne Van Tilburg, Ph.D., is focused on measuring the visibility, number, size, and location of the moai.
 She tells Inverse that “visibility, when linked to geography, tells us something about how Rapa Nui, like all other traditional Polynesian societies, is built on family identity.”

 Van Tilburg and her team say that understanding how these families interacted with the craftsmen who made the tools that helped create the giant statues is indicative of how different parts of Rapa Nui society interacted.